Second fatal train crash shocks Spain as death toll in the first collision rises to 43

 Officials are investigating what caused both train crashes.
 Transport Minister Óscar Puente called Sunday's collision “truly strange” since it occurred on a straight section of track and neither train was speeding.

-Puente said that officials had found a broken section of track that could be related to the origin of the crash, but insisted that it's just a hypothesis and that it could take weeks to reach any conclusions.
+Puente said that officials had found a broken section of track that could be related to the origin of the crash, but insisted that it's just a hypothesis, and that it would take weeks to reach any conclusions.

+Rail operator Adif said Wednesday the tracks in Adamuz passed the “usual inspections."

+“No fault has been detected that, a priori, shows a relationship with the accident,” said Ángel García de la Bandera, Adif's director of traffic.

-In August, the Spanish Union of Railway Drivers sent a letter asking Spain’s rail operator to investigate flaws on train lines across the country due to increased usage and to reduce speeds at certain points until the tracks were fully repaired.
-The recommendations were made for high-speed train lines, including the one where Sunday’s crash happened, the union told The Associated Press.
+In August, the Spanish Union of Railway Drivers sent a letter asking Spain’s rail operator to investigate flaws on high-speed train lines across the country due to increased traffic.
+It warned of potholes, bumps and imbalances in overhead power lines as well as frequent breakdowns and damage to trains, according to a copy of the letter seen by The Associated Press.

-The train that jumped the track belonged to the private company Iryo, while the second train belonged to Spain’s public train company, Renfe.

-Iryo said Monday the train was manufactured in 2022 and had passed a safety check on Jan.
-15.
+The union said Wednesday it would be calling a general strike in the coming weeks to demand more safety assurances.

-Puente and Renfe president Álvaro Fernández said both trains were traveling well under the speed limit of 250 kph (155 mph) and “human error could be ruled out.”
+Puente and Renfe president Álvaro Fernández said both trains in Sunday's accident were traveling well under the speed limit of 250 kph (155 mph) and “human error could be ruled out.”

 The crash shook a nation that leads Europe in high-speed train mileage with a cutting edge network of rail transport.